Regulation of Advertising

 Legal, Decent, Honest And Truthful

-All this leads to a maze of rules and regulations which must be negotiated by an agency seeking to produce a campaign.
+All this leads to a maze of voluntary rules and legislation which must be negotiated by an agency seeking to produce a campaign.
 There are extremely strict rules regarding the advertising of tobacco (banned), alcohol (going that way), medicines/medical services and products aimed specifically at children.
+Advertising law is a complex area.

 Hong Kong is regarded as a main centre for advertising in Asia, and agencies here are increasingly offering their services in China.
 The Hong Kong government is therefore anxious to promote the advertising industry as ethical, and offering value for money.